-These tiny chia seeds have soared to becoming one of the most popular superfoods in the health community.
+Tiny chia seeds have become one of the most popular superfoods in the health community.
 It is no surprise that chia means “strength” in the Mayan language and they are strengthening as you will see from their many health benefits.
 Chia is pronounced chee-ah.

-They have become so popular the industry reports say the chia seed market will reach more than 2 billion USD in sales by 2022.
+They have become so popular that industry reports say the chia seed market will reach more than 2 billion USD in sales by 2022.

 8 Health Benefits of Chia Seeds